profLewis/geogg122/_build/html/_sources/Chapter1_Unix/f3_1_unix_intro.txt

 look at a few useful tools you have access to and some slightly more advanced concepts that again enable you to do more with the computer.

-Before starting this section, let's create a directory in your ``Data`` area called ``unix``:
+Before starting this section, let's create a directory in your ``DATA`` area called ``unix``:

 .. code:: python

-    mkdir -p ~/Data/unix
+    mkdir -p ~/DATA/unix
 Remember that commands below that start with ``!`` (bang) should not have this symbol when you type them at the unix prompt: it is only because we are going through a python interpreter in these notes.